Commercial content | New Customers Only | 18+

 Cheltenham is one of the most popular circuits for horse jump racing, if not the most popular one.
 Therefore, it does not come as a surprise that many horses fall or unseat their jockeys every year.

 Therefore, when it comes to Cheltenham Festival, it is very important to find a reliable bookmaker.
-You need someone that will offer Faller Insurance and help you recover your money in case your horse falls.
+You need someone that will provide Faller Insurance and help you recover your money in case your horse falls.

 Losing money on a fallen horse or an unseated jockey is the most frustrating way to do it.
 So, check out our recommendations above to avoid disappointment.

 To profit from horse racing, you need to put in a lot of hard work and do a lot of research.
-The same goes for all other types of betting and gambling.

 You need to consider the form of the horse, the competition, the conditions, and the details about the course.
 You should also consider how many falls there were in the same race the previous year.

 If a particular race sees many falls every year, then you should take faller insurance.
-Of course, if your bookie of choice offers that option.